-Best alternatives to Apple's Magic Keyboard
+Best Alternatives to Apple's Magic Keyboard

 Your favorite?

-Do you have a favorite not on the list?
+Do you have a favorite that's not on the list?
 There are tons of options available, so if you use one that isn't shown here be sure to let us know in the comments.
-Drop a link to the product, and a brief explanation of why you love it!
+Drop a link to the product and a brief explanation of why you love it!

+Updated September 2017: By popular demand, we've added the Logitec K811 to our list.

 Reader comments

-Best alternatives to Apple's Magic Keyboard
+Best Alternatives to Apple's Magic Keyboard

-The biggest problem I have with the newer Apple keyboard is he angle.
-It just sits to flat for me after using the older Apple Wireless keyboard for years.
-I went back to the old one after trying out the new magic keyboard.
-If they would have kept the same angle I would have kept it, but I just couldn't get used to it.

 How could you leave out Logitech's K811?
 For Mac's, this would be my absolute first choice for a keyboard. $75 on Amazon.
 Stop gobsmacking your readers like this.